tanay-nagarsheth/COVID-19-Chatbot/README.txt

+Make sure you have tensorflow and keras installed in your conda environment
 1. intents.json file consists of the tags and dialgoues to be delivered, so go through it once

 2. run train_chatbot on anaconda command prompt by python train_chatbot.py